Micront/pybook/laboratornaya-rabota-11-wsgi-server.md

     def on_get(self, req, resp):
         quote = {
-            'quote': 'I\'ve always been more interested in the future than i    n the past.', 'author': 'Grace Hopper'
+            'quote': 'I\'ve always been more interested in the future than in the past.', 'author': 'Grace Hopper'
         }
         resp.body = json.dumps(quote)